-The Swap Atomic Operation requires the Responder to read a 64-bit value at a 64-bit aligned buffer address in the Responder's memory, then to write the "Swap Data" fields into the same buffer address.
-The "Original Remote Data" is converted from the endian format of the target memory for return and returned to the Requester.
+The Swap Atomic Operation requires the Responder to read a 64-bit value at a 64-bit aligned ULP Buffer address in the Responder's memory, then to write the "Swap Data" fields into the same ULP Buffer address.
+The "Original Remote Data Value" is converted from the endian format of the target memory for return and returned to the Requester.
 The fields are in big-endian format on the wire.